Testing the consistency of the resonant wave interaction approximation with simulated dynamics of idealized 2D internal wave fields: Discussion and conclusions

 \section{Discussion and conclusions}

-Previous studies applied the RWIA and the weak wave turbulence kinetic equation to internal waves \cite[e.g.,][]{Mccomas-Bretherton-1977:resonant, Caillol-Zeitlin-2000:kinetic, Kenyon-1968:wave}.
-The weak interaction hypothesis behind the kinetic equation was found to be inconsistent with observations \cite[][]{Holloway-1980:oceanic}, while the self-consistency of the kinetic equation was carefully examined by \cite[][]{Lvov-Polzin-Yokoyama-2012:resonant}.
-Yet, to the best of our knowledge, no prior effort examined whether the nonlinear dynamics due to the interaction of internal waves are consistent with the assumptions underlying the derivation of the RWIA, and whether these dynamics satisfy the constraint on the frequencies of interacting waves.
+Numerous previous studies applied the resonant wave interaction approximation (RWIA) and the weak wave turbulence kinetic equation to internal waves \cite[e.g.,][]{Mccomas-Bretherton-1977:resonant, Caillol-Zeitlin-2000:kinetic, Kenyon-1968:wave}.
+The weak interaction hypothesis behind the kinetic equation was found to be inconsistent with observations \cite[][]{Holloway-1980:oceanic}, while the self-consistency of the kinetic equation was carefully examined by \cite[e.g.,][]{Lvov-Polzin-Yokoyama-2012:resonant}.
+Yet, to the best of our knowledge, no prior effort has examined whether the nonlinear dynamics due to the interaction of internal waves are consistent with the assumptions underlying the derivation of the RWIA, and whether these dynamics satisfy the resonance constraint on the frequencies of triads of interacting internal waves.
+We set out to examine this within the limited framework of idealized, 2D, double periodic, non-rotating simulations, yet in a weakly forced parameter regime where the RWIA should hold.

-We find that none of the three derivations considered is consistent with the direct numerical simulations, because the slowness assumption is violated even for our weakest forced simulation, and the timescale of energy changes at a given wavevector is not much larger than the wave period.
-The rapidly changing amplitudes suggest that it may not be completely justified to think of the fluid motion as linear internal waves that are weakly interacting nonlinearly.
+We find that the dominant interactions in our direct numerical simulations are not necessarily resonant, and that resonant interactions are mostly not significant in terms of their contributions to energy transfers between different wavevectors.
+In order to attempt to rationalize this, we examine three derivations of the RWIA.
+None of the three derivations considered is consistent with our direct numerical simulations because the assumption that the wave amplitudes or energy vary slower than the relevant linear wave time scales is violated even for our weakest forced simulation, and the timescale over which the slow amplitude changes at a given wavevector is therefore \textit{not} much larger than the wave period, as required by the derivation.
+The rapidly varying amplitudes in our simulations, despite the very weak forcing and nonlinear interactions, suggest that it may not be completely justified to think of the fluid motion as interacting linear internal waves, as such a description implies slowly varying wave amplitudes.
 Furthermore, for two of the derivations (the first and third considered above), we found that there seem to be self-inconsistencies.
-We conclude that the RWIA does not seem to be consistent with the interactions as deduced from our direct numerical simulations.
+We conclude that the RWIA does not seem to be consistent with the interactions seen in our idealized direct numerical simulations.